 Find referees who both know you well and are prepared to write about you in glowing terms.
 Evaluation letters are no place for Canadian self-deprecation.
-When you request a letter, provide a list of your highlighted accomplishments as well as a CV, and be as direct as possible about any specific areas that you’d like your recommender to address.
+When you request a letter of recommendation, provide a list of your highlighted accomplishments as well as a CV, and be as direct as possible about any specific areas that you’d like your recommender to address.
 In most cases, they will appreciate such guidance.

 6. Apply for an MD-PhD.